 90% Merlot – 10% Cabernet FrancSoil types

 Limestone on the plateau, blue clay on limestone in the slopes

 Château Bélair-Monange traces its origins back to Roman times.
-Situated at the highest point of Saint-Émilion’s famed limestone plateau, it has long been considered one of the region’s very best crus.
-By 1850 it was ranked by Cocks & Feret as the leading wine of Saint-Émilion, a position it held well into the twentieth century.
+Situated at the highest point of Saint-Émilion’s renowned limestone plateau, it has long been considered one of the region’s very best crus.
+In 1850 it was ranked by Cocks & Feret as the leading wine of Saint-Émilion, a position it held well into the twentieth century.